 "Police, what's your emergency?"

-What is the Joint Communications Centre?
+What is a Communications Operator?

 As the first point of contact for the public, yours will be the voice talking someone through what may be their most distressing moments.
 You'll hear upsetting things, but you'll need to stay calm and professional to get the details that colleagues need in order to act.
 The decisions you make could be life-changing for the person on the other end of the line, so it's vital that you can work under pressure.